le-mn/minhngocle.github.io/index.md

 ## Research
 - I am working on my master thesis about the formation of _primordial globula clusters_ (GCs).
 We use the extended Press-Schechter method to trace how primordial GCs formed in their dark matter halos.
--

 ![Image](m15-closer.jpg)

-An image of an old, beautiful GC - Messier 15, which was discovered in 1746 (Image Credit: ESA/Hubble & NASA).
+Image of an old, beautiful GC - Messier 15, which was discovered in 1746 (Image Credit: ESA/Hubble & NASA).

 ![Image](How can we see.png)